 sylvia plath found poems

 To write these poems, I select a paragraph from a Plath text—so far, The Bell Jar, Letters Home, and The Unabridged Journals of Sylvia Plath—and only use the words from that paragraph to create a poem.
 I essentially write poems while doing a word search using Sylvia Plath as source material.
 I don’t allow myself to repeat words, add words, or edit the language for tense or any other consideration.
 These poems are simultaneously defined by both Plath’s choices with language as well as my own.
-Plath's preoccupation with poetry, writing, relationships, and mental health have proved fruitful and resulted in poems that feel authentic to my own experiences.
+Plath's preoccupation with poetry, writing, relationships, and mental health have proven fruitful and resulted in poems that feel authentic to my own experiences.

 My published Plath found poems are paired here with the paragraphs I've used to write each one.
 The words I used from each paragraph are in red.